Q&A

 Why do you think Germany wanted to become powerful?

-READ: What is split video?
+READ: What is the healthiest e cigarette?

 7. Why do you think Germany wanted to become powerful and began to build warships and an army?
 Germany did not own many countries, but Britain and France did and this made them more power- ful.
 Germany wanted as much power as them so began to build war ships and create armies.